 Combat shotguns typically have much shorter barrels than shotguns used for hunting.
 They usually have magazines of modified design to hold more than the 3 to 5 shots normal with sporting or hunting shotguns.
 Most combat shotguns have tubular magazines mounted underneath the barrel.
 These are identical to those of hunting shotguns, except for being longer to hold more ammunition.
 Some recent designs have detachable box magazines.

 Combat shotguns are mostly similar to the police riot shotgun.
 The military versions may have provisions to mount a bayonet, and may be fitted with ventilated steel or plastic hand guards over the barrel to reduce the danger of a soldier burning their hand on the hot barrel during rapid fire.
 Riot shotguns are more likely to trade off increased magazine capacity for decreased size.
-For example, a combat model would be more likely to have a 51 cm (20 inch) barrel and up to a 10-round capacity, while riot shotguns are often found with barrels of 35 to 46 cm (14 to 18 inches) and a capacity of 5 to 8 rounds.
+For example, a combat model would be more likely to have a 51 cm (20 in) barrel and up to a 10-round capacity, while riot shotguns are often found with barrels of 35 to 46 cm (14 to 18 in) and a capacity of 5 to 8 rounds.

 The combat shotgun has evolved from its original role as a short range combat weapon into a wider role in modern times.
 With proper configuration, ammunition and training, the modern combat shotgun plays three roles: